Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices

 Under highly confined heat transport conditions, phonons are usually assumed to be ballistic---implying that they travel between boundaries without internal collisions.
 Accordingly, the phonon MFPs are determined by the system size and geometry.
 Thermal conduction is commonly modeled in such situations using stochastic Monte Carlo solvers of the Boltzmann Transport equation, wherein phonons with velocities and intrinsic scattering rates sampled from bulk \textit{ab initio} calculations percolate through the nanoscale structure \cite{Hao2009}.
 This ballistic-stochastic approach has been applied extensively to explain dramatic reductions in thermal conductivity in 2D phononic crystals, consisting of periodic nanoscale voids in a crystalline background \cite{Hopkins2010, Heath2010}.
 However, geometric dependencies in these models must be computed case-by-case, and thus extrapolation to newly available 3D nanostructured systems is non-intuitive and computationally challenging \cite{Dabo2020,Nomura2022}.

 Ballistic simulations predict a ray-like propagation of phonons in analogy with photons \cite{Anufriev2017}.
-This contrasts with recent Molecular Dynamics (MD) simulations in systems such as nanowires, which show energy flow profiles reminiscent of hydrodynamics \cite{Melis2019,DESMARCHELIER2022123003}.
+This contrasts with recent Molecular Dynamics (MD) investigations of energy flow profiles in nanowires \cite{Verdier2019}, which show a Poiseuille-like flow reminiscent of hydrodynamics \cite{Melis2019,DESMARCHELIER2022123003}.
 These observations indicate the existence of a significant amount of phonon-phonon scattering and momentum diffusion at length scales much smaller than most of the bulk phonon MFPs, challenging the use of bulk phonon properties in nanoscale ballistic models \cite{JainPRB,Takahashi2020}.
 While hydrodynamic effects are known to be enhanced at low temperatures or in 2D materials, where most phonon-phonon collisions conserve momentum \cite{Cepellotti2015,ChenG2015}, increasing evidence suggests that they are also present at the nanoscale in semiconductors such as silicon--- even at room temperature \cite{Sendra2021, BeardoKnobloch2021,Guo2018,Zhou2017}.
 Therefore, a complete understanding of the breakdown of diffusive phonon transport in complex systems may require mesoscopic interpretations in analogy to fluid mechanics.
 Moreover, the degree to which heat dissipation through boundary scattering can be treated incoherently at the nanoscale remains unclear, since coherent effects modifying the phonon dispersion relations with respect to the bulk have been predicted and observed under some conditions \cite{LinaYang2017,Maire2017,Hussein2014,Hopkins2010}.
 These contradictions contribute to the lack of a unified description of heat transport in nanostructured semiconductors, especially at the smallest length scales and in emerging 3D phononic crystals \cite{Dabo2020}.